"Alarming" spike in deadly unintentional shootings by kids as gun sales soar during lockdowns

 "We know that there are risks to having guns in the home, and with the surge in gun sales in the last two months, it could create more opportunity for kids to gain access to guns and unintentionally hurt themselves or someone else," said Shannon Watts, founder of Everytown's anti-gun violence volunteer network Moms Demand Action.
 "The numbers show there's been an increase in these horrible shooting tragedies during the time the pandemic was at its peak."

-In March and April of 2020, unintentional shootings by children under 17 led to 21 deaths, as compared to 15 deaths for the same time period last year, according to Sarah Burd-Sharps, research director for Everytown for Gun Safety Support Fund.
+In March and April of 2020, unintentional shootings by children under 17 led to 21 deaths, as compared to an average of 15 deaths for the same time period between 2017 and 2019, according to Sarah Burd-Sharps, research director for Everytown for Gun Safety Support Fund.
 The group, which maintains a database of the shootings culled from media reports, will release the analysis on Friday and has shared the data first with CBS News.

 Burd-Sharps said her group, Everytown for Gun Safety, is "seriously concerned with how this influx of guns will increase safety risks for children and teens."